xymostech/IE-VMs/README.md

 ## Connecting

-To connect to the server over VNC, connect using a VMC server to the IP address of the computer the VMs are running on, with display/port equivalent to the version of Internet Explorer you want to use.
+To connect to the server over VNC, connect using a VNC server to the IP address of the computer the VMs are running on, with display/port equivalent to the version of Internet Explorer you want to use.
 So, if the server is running on `192.168.0.200` and you want to use Internet Explorer 8, you would connect to